fsb-edu/PythonBook/README.md

 To add another file, the file needs to be added to the `mynewbook/` folder as an `.ipynb` or `.md` file.
 To also add the file to the file list, the file name needs to be added to the list in the `_toc.yml` file.
 - Explanation on structuring the `_toc.yml` file: https://jupyterbook.org/en/stable/structure/configure.html

---Then, the `_build` folder needs to be removed and the Jupyter book needs to be build again with `$ jupyter-book build mynewbook/`.
+--Then, the Jupyter book needs to be build again with `$ jupyter-book build mynewbook/ --all`.
-The `_build` folder needs to be removed before building the book again because otherwise the book doesn't show always show up in the file list.
-As when rebuilding the book only the files that were changed get updated and this leads to some problems.-- This might also be solved by running `$ jupyter-book create mynewbook/ --all` The reference says:   `--all`         Re-build all pages.
-The default is to only
+When rebuilding the book only the files that were changed get updated and this leads to some problems.
+Adding `-all` will forcefully update all the files and add the new file to the index of the files already present.
-                                  re-build pages that are new/changed since
-                                  the last run.

 Every 'title' (a title is words with one # in front of it) in your .ipynb file will be added as a chapter on the welcome page.
 Words with more than one # in front of it will be added as subchapters in the menu on the right side of the chapter page.